MikeRalphson/github-pages-preview/README.md

 # README #

-JekyllJS is a Node.js replacement for Jekyll sites, allowing you to build your site, as-is, without needing to install Ruby or Python.
-[The story behind it](http://divillysausages.com/2016/01/24/leaving-jekyll-behind/)
+GitHub-Pages-Preview is a Node.js replacement for Jekyll sites, allowing you to build your site, as-is, without needing to install Ruby or Python.
+[The story behind the original version, JekyllJS](http://divillysausages.com/2016/01/24/leaving-jekyll-behind/).

 ## Features ##